dsmsuite/dsmsuite.github.io/user_guide.md

 # Technical Overview

-## Key components

 ![Technical Overview](https://dsmsuite.github.io/assets/img/user_manual/technical_overview.png "Technical Overview")

-*Figure 1: DSM Suite Technical Overview*
+*Figure 1: DSM Suite Key Components*

+The analyzers, transformer and the builder are command line tools, so they can be easily integrated into continuous integration.

 The DSM suite consists of the following components:

+## Analyzer
-* An analyzer, which extracts information on elements and their relations from source, binaries or other data.
+An analyzer, which extracts information on elements and their relations from source, binaries or other data.
 An analyzer exports this information to a DSI file.
-* A transformer which can be use to apply transformations on the DSI file.
-These transformations can for example add transitive relations or transform elements so they are moved in the element hierarchy to assist in refactoring analysis as as described in the [DSM Overview](dsm_overview).
-* The DSM builder which uses the DSI file to build a DSM file.
-* The DSM viewer which reads the DSM file and visualize the element hierarchy and dependencies.

-The analyzers, transformer and the builder are command line tools, so they can be easily integrated into continuous integration.
+A few standard analyzers are provided.
+If none of the provided analyzers suites your needs, it is possible to write your own analyzer as long as its writes the result to a DSI file.

 > The DSI file must conform to the XSD schema described below.
 The DSM file format can be changed without any notice.
 > For backwards compatibility it currently it still is unchanged with respect to the original DSM plug in format,
 > but this could change in the future.

-## Analyzers
-A few standard analyzers are provided.
-If none of the provided analyzers suites your needs, it is possible to write an own analyzer as long as its writes the result to a DSI file.

 ## Transformer
+A transformer can be used to apply transformations on the DSI file.
+These transformations can for example:
+* Add transitive relations e.g. for C++ not only direct includes, but also indirect includes.
-The transformer applies transformations on the DSI file.
-It for example can add transitive relations or transform elements so they are moved in the element hierarchy.
+* Transform elements, so they are moved in the element hierarchy.
+This feature can be used to analysis potential refactorings  as as described in the [DSM Overview](dsm_overview).

 ## DSM builder
 The DSM builder uses a DSI file to create a DSM file.
 To build the DSM file it: